use-ink/ink-docs/docs/getting-started/setup.md

 ## Rust & Cargo

-A prerequisite for compiling smart contracts is to have Rust and Cargo installed.
+A pre-requisite for compiling smart contracts is to have Rust and Cargo installed.
 Here's [an installation guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ## ink!
 CLI